 These distinctions in elevation provide for the medley of plant communities and species to be grown close together.
-The Idaho-side of the Hells Canyon wilderness is comparatively smaller and sparse in vegetation, but on the other side is the grasslands and groves of Eastern Oregon, with a native ecosystem that allows traditional species such as sagebrush, Engelmann spruce, Douglas fir, and ponderosa pine to stand out.
+The Idaho-side of the Hells Canyon wilderness is comparatively smaller and sparse in vegetation.
+On the other side, you’ll see grasslands and groves of Eastern Oregon, with a native ecosystem that allows traditional species such as sagebrush, Engelmann spruce, Douglas fir, and ponderosa pine to stand out.
 In the spring and summertime, the dramatic landscape will include beautiful wildflowers such as larkspur and glacier lilies.

 Mammals and Flying Creatures Found Within Hells Canyon

+The native animals of Idaho are truly something to behold, and you will be sure to see them when you visit.
 Various trails offer the most incredible of views of wildlife and wildflower scenery, as well as welcomed scenes of shady forests.
-Whichever trail you’re on, remember that wilderness elements are alive and well—it’s ruggedly called Hells Canyon for a reason—so keep a careful eye out for rattlesnakes, black widows, poison ivy, or other dangerous plants or animals.
+Whichever trail you’re on, remember that wilderness elements are alive and well—it’s called Hells Canyon for a reason—so keep a careful eye out for rattlesnakes, black widows, and poison ivy.

 Fish Species and Water Life in the Rivers

-Several mighty rivers can be found within Hells Canyon, all containing diverse wildlife.
-For the anglers among us, the Snake River Basin and Columbia River Basin of the Hells Canyon area produce a wide assortment of fish species you can have the pleasure to reel in with a proper fishing license or on a guided fishing tour.
+Several mighty rivers can be found within the Hells Canyon wilderness, all containing diverse wildlife.
+For the anglers among us, head to the Snake River Basin and Columbia River Basin of the Hells Canyon area.
+They produce a wide assortment of fish species you can have the pleasure to reel in with a proper fishing license or on a guided fishing tour.
 From bass to chinook salmon to sturgeon to steelhead, these tremendous waters can make your fishing dreams a reality.